Best Diet for Masked Lovebird

 Masked Lovebird Nutritional Profile

 The Masked Lovebird has specific dietary requirements shaped by its 1.5-2 oz (43-55 grams) build and friendly temperament.
 With a typical lifespan of 15-20 years, long-term nutritional planning is essential to maximize quality of life.
 Masked Lovebird birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Masked Lovebird to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Masked Lovebird to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Masked Lovebird